 What can you learn from last year's process?

-We recommend that all involved parties have a voice in the evaluation, including finance, management and external stakeholders such as auditors, as the project manager never has the complete overview and may therefore lack important details about why a deadline might have been missed.
 The goal is to identify the elements that created delays or problems and ensure that these are handled better next time.
 A structured agenda for the evaluation meeting can be beneficial to ensure that all necessary topics are discussed.

 A good example of an agenda for the evaluation meeting could look like this: